-A: Excess skin and wrinkling of the neck also gets corrected in same sitting by additional neck-lift procedure.
+A: Excess skin and wrinkling of the neck also get corrected in the same sitting by an additional neck-lift procedure.
 A Face-lift will not remove forehead lines, bags under the eyes or crow’s feet.
 The eye bags can be treated at the same time with eyelid surgery or Blepharoplasty.
-Forehead lines, crow feet lines and brow sagging can be corrected with BOTOX injection treatment.
+Forehead lines, crow feet lines, and brow sagging can be corrected with anti-wrinkle injection treatment.

 A: The procedure is usually performed under general anesthesia but can be performed using a local anesthetic with intravenous sedation.

 Q: How much time does Rhytidectomy or Facelift surgery take?

 A: Rhytidectomy or Facelift surgery takes about 2-3 hours and it may take longer if Blepharoplasty surgery is combined in the same sitting.
 The patient can be discharged in the evening or a one-day hospitalization is advised.
 Suction drain, if placed, is removed after 24 hrs.

 Q: What are the precautions and postoperative care after Rhytidectomy or Facelift surgery?